 You want to identify with the audience and them to you.
 Create a bridge that is indisputable.
 I chose the human nervous system.
-Anyone that is reading this has one and anyone that made it to the presentation that day had one as well so I thought I was safe to go with the nervous system.
+Anyone reading this has one, and anyone who made it to the presentation that day had one as well, so I thought I was safe to go with the nervous system.
 I explained that our smartphones in our pockets lack a “fight or flight” response mechanism like our bodies do.
-This is an important point and has to be made first to set up the second plot point in my story.
+This is an important point and has to be stated first to set up the second plot point in my story.

-Validation from others that the changes are coming whether they believe or not is important as well.
+Validation from others that the changes are coming, whether they believe it or not, is essential as well.
 I chose to source a quote from a Gartner research report to explain that business is changing.
-If you have a Gartner research subscription you can ask for permission to use a quote in your material.
-My target buyer listens to Gartner and it was important for me to remove any doubt up front using a trusted source.
+If you have a Gartner research subscription, you can ask for permission to use a quote in your material.
+My target buyer listens to Gartner and it was vital for me to remove any doubt upfront using a trusted source.

 Provide data on what success and failure will look like